 New technologies in production is a selective fund to help mitigate risk-taking on the part of producers of movie or TV projects who work in 3D, or who use innovative digital technologies (digital visual effects, synthetic, imaging, development of specific processes).
 New technologies in production funding is accessible subject to certain conditions for all works, irrespective of genre (fiction, animation, documentary), format (development, production, TV projects, feature films) and ’dimension’ (whether or not 3D).
 Aid is granted in the form of a subsidy allocated to the French production company.
 17 full-length feature film proposals were allocated New technologies in production funding in 2016, for an average amount of €185,000 for 3D films and €137,000 for non-3D films.
 In 2016, the New technologies in production fund budget stands at €6M.

-Special support for co-productions with Germany, Canada, Greece, Portugal
+Special support for co-productions with Germany or Italy

 Germany’s Federal Film Fund, Filmförderungsanstalt (FFA) and its French counterpart the CNC have created a selective French-German fund, which gives refundable grants to co-productions between producers of the two countries.
 Each country contributes equally to the E3M fund.
 Selected projects are given grants on both sides, in proportion to each country’s input.
 12 projects received aid in 2016.